-It even managed to address the ever growing concern of wand supply.
+It even managed to address the ever-growing concern of wand supply.
 Ever since Madame Ollivander’s son had graduated from Hogwarts and taken over the family business, the production of new wands was vastly limited.
-Ollivander the Elder had clearly not passed her expertise down, and she rarely made appearance at the store.
+Ollivander the Elder had clearly not passed her expertise down, and she rarely made an appearance at the store.
 Each year, their vast supply of wands she had created over the centuries began to dwindle precipitously, and unless Ollivander resumed production or passed on her lore, there would be none left within the span of a few decades.

-In a move would satisfy both the prudent and the purists, the Edict of Hortensius demanded that all Ollivander wands in the civilized world be returned to the Wizard’s Council within one year’s time.
-Those wands would be registered and then returned to their owners, provided they could demonstrate an appropriate knowledge of magical safety.
+In a move that would satisfy both the prudent and the purists, the Edict of Hortensius demanded that all Ollivander wands in the civilized world be returned to the Wizard’s Council within one year’s time.
+Those wands would be registered and then returned to their owners, provided they could demonstrate appropriate knowledge of magical safety.
 For the vast majority of wizards, this meant either having attended Hogwarts themselves, or having a living heir who is attending or had attended the school.

 The move drew out the few Methuselahn, heirless wizards that the Council knew existed, and had long wanted to keep tabs upon.
-Those who did not present themselves were greatly weakened, for in a shocking, rare public appearance, Madame Ollivander gave her support of the Edict, and pledged to enact a grand ritual at the end of the yearlong deadline, which would render her creations useless were they not subject to the registration process.
+Those who did not present themselves were greatly weakened, for, in a shocking, rare public appearance, Madame Ollivander gave her support of the Edict, and pledged to enact a grand ritual at the end of the yearlong deadline, which would render her creations useless were they not subject to the registration process.

-In one deft stroke, Severus Hortensius had eased the tensions between three powerful and disparate groups of interest, and had further consolidated power in the civilized world in the hands of the Council and its heirs.
+In one deft stroke, Severus Hortensius had eased the tensions between three powerful and disparate groups of interest and had further consolidated power in the civilized world in the hands of the Council and its heirs.